chef-boneyard/chef-provisioning/README.md

 chef-client -z destroy_all.rb
 ```

-What Is Chef Metal?
+What Is Chef Provisioning?
 -------------------

-Chef Metal has two major abstractions: the machine resource, and drivers.
+Chef Provisioning has two major abstractions: the machine resource, and drivers.

 ### The `machine` resource

-You declare what your machines do (recipes, tags, etc.) with the `machine` resource, the fundamental unit of Chef Metal.
+You declare what your machines do (recipes, tags, etc.) with the `machine` resource, the fundamental unit of Chef Provisioning.
 You will typically declare `machine` resources in a separate, OS/provisioning-independent file that declares the *topology* of your app--your machines and the recipes that will run on them.

-The machine resources from the example [myapp::small](https://github.com/opscode/chef-metal/blob/master/cookbooks/myapp/recipes/small.rb) are pretty straightforward.
+The machine resources from the example [myapp::small](https://github.com/opscode/chef-provisioning/blob/master/cookbooks/myapp/recipes/small.rb) are pretty straightforward.
 Here's a copy/paste:

 ```ruby
 machine 'mario' do